Why Trust Me?

 From July 1 to September 1

 Angular.
 React.
 Vue.
-Take you pick; or let your ideal job pick for you.
-Once you’ve learned one, you can learn any other.
+Take your pick, or let your ideal job pick for you.
+Once you’ve learned one, you can quickly learn any other.

 I picked Angular to be my first because I could then work with a friend of mine, I liked the versatile data binding, rigorous use of TypeScript, and other details of the technology, and because it opened up great freedom of design.

 Anthony Aliceea proves helpful yet again with his